adamsrog/laracast-notes/laravel-5.4-from-scratch.md

 Delete a post
 DELETE /posts/{id}
 ```
-* `php artisan make:controller PostsControllert -r` will create a "resourceful" controller with boilerplate for the various methods.
+* `php artisan make:controller PostsController -r` will create a "resourceful" controller with boilerplate for the various methods.
 * Laravel protects against Cross-site Request Forgery out of the box.
 Automatically generates a token for every request.
 Obfuscates a bunch of security concerns that would otherwise have to be addressed if it weren't handled by the framework.
 * `store()` a post example:
 ```php